IntelSoftware/SYCL_101/02_Why_SYCL/02_SYCL_basic_code_single_task.rst

             });

         host_accessor result(A);        // host_accessor is the object that allows
-                                        // the host to access the buffer memory
+                                        // the host to access the buffer memory.

         for (int i = 0; i < size; i++)  // Print output
             std::cout << result[i] << " "; std::cout << "\n";